U.S. flag An official website of the United States government

 No, the items on the website are a sample of the most requested items provided by CAP and are available for procurement via Blanket Purchase Agreement (BPA).
 A list of items included on the Blanket Purchase Agreement (BPA) can be found via the document HERE.

-Effective August 1, 2022, CAP will no longer support requests or issue sit-to-stand workstations and/or ergonomic chairs.
+Effective August 1, 2022, CAP will no longer provide sit-to-stand workstations, accessories for sit-to-stand workstations, and/or ergonomic chairs.
 These items are considered off-the-shelf products and may be procured by your agency.
 If you have a need for adapted furniture, please coordinate any requests with your agency’s Disability Program Manager or your command.
-If needed, CAP will provide needs assessments to help you and your agency identify the appropriate accommodation solution.
+More information may be found at: https://cap.mil/news/sit-to-stand

 Effective October 1, 2024, CAP will no longer provide monitors.
 These items are considered off-the-shelf products and may be procured by your agency.
 For individuals who require an accommodation to support their vision condition, there are magnification software programs that may be requested through CAP.
 If you have a need for an alternative monitor, please coordinate any requests with your agency’s Disability Program Manager or your command.
 If needed, CAP will provide needs assessments to help you and your agency identify the appropriate accommodation solution.
 As is CAP’s standard policy, CAP cannot provide accommodations to contractors.